Garden design ideas #2: Gardens Designed by Sue

 Gardens Designed by Sue is run by Sue Parry and based in Dursley, Gloucestershire.
 She helps her clients transform their gardens into spaces that can be enjoyed all year round.

-We asked Sue for her thoughts on incorporating a log cabin area structure into the rest of your garden, using the below photo for inspiration…
+We asked Sue for her thoughts on incorporating a log cabin area structure into the rest of your garden, using the below photo of our corner garden room for inspiration…

 “A log cabin is for life, not just for summer.
 And one that’s insulated and double-glazed can be used all year round, especially if it has heating and lighting.
 Imagine having a log cabin as a space to share with your family, somewhere to retreat to on cooler summer evenings, a space for an office if you work from home.